levan92/iagcwd/README.md

 ## What's new in this fork?

+- New visualisation script with adjustable params on the fly
 - reorganise folders to make it easier to integrate into other pipelines
 - "objectified" the original code
   - exposed adjustable parameters